 With all of the Hanwei Practical Katanas, it can become quite confusing as to which one does what and what they're made for.

 The Nihonzashi website is full of informational goodies that will keep you busy for a week.
 I thoroughly enjoyed my experience with the transaction and the 'hunting' of the katana.
 I learned so much and hope that I will be able to find more beauties like this one.
-I have my eye on the Tori XL and the Cheness Kaze.

 I hope this review of the Hanwei Practical XL Katana has been helpful.
 To return to A Beginners Guide to Authentic Japanese Swords from Hanwei Practical XL Katana Review, click here